 Wattage and Power Output of 60-Cell and 72-Cell Solar Panels

-Naturally, it is logical to think that more solar cells implies more solar power.
-However, this is not always the case.
-Although 72-cell solar panels are generally rated at higher wattages, In some instances, 60-cell solar panels may have more output capacity than 72-cell solar panels.
-The most important factor in determining which solar panel is best for the price is determining the cost per watt.
+It is logical to think that more solar cells imply more solar power, but this is not always the case.
+Although 72-cell solar panels are generally rated at higher wattages, in some instances, 60-cell solar panels may have more output capacity than 72-cell solar panels.
+The most important factor in figuring out which solar panel is best for the price is determining the cost per watt.

-Let’s take a look at 2 different solar panels.
+Let’s take a look at two different solar panels.
 The first is a 300W 60-cell solar panel that costs $200.
 The second is a 350W 72-cell solar panel that costs $225.
-The cost per watt of each solar panel respectively would be $0.66 & $0.64.
-Therefore, if you have room for either type of panel, in this case, the 72-cell solar panel would be more cost efficient.
+The cost per watt of each solar panel respectively would be $0.66 and $0.64.
+Therefore, if you have room for either type of panel, in this case, the 72-cell solar panel would be more cost-efficient.
 Although the difference may seem insignificant, accounting for multiple panels over many years, maximizing your cost per watt will lead to the largest financial savings.

 Cost of Installing 60-Cell and 72-Cell Solar Panels

-In large scale commercial or utility applications, installers tend to use 72-cell solar panels in order to save money on the cost of installation.
-This is because 72-cell solar panels require less racking material, fewer electrical connections, and less security clamps than 60-cell solar panels.
-Of course, if you were to boil these costs down to a residential solar install, there would still be some savings incurred, but at a lower rate.
+In large-scale commercial or utility applications, installers tend to use 72-cell solar panels to save money on installation costs because 72-cell solar panels require less racking material, fewer electrical connections, and fewer security clamps than 60-cell solar panels.
+Of course, if you boiled these costs down to a residential solar install, there would still be some savings incurred, but at a lower rate.

-Your solar panels will also have an influence on the rest of your system.
-If you are planning to use micro inverters rather than one large solar inverter, you will need to make sure that each is appropriately sized for your solar panels, especially when using 72-cell solar panels.
+Your solar panels also influence the rest of your system.
+If you plan to use micro-inverters instead of one large solar inverter, you will need to make sure that each is appropriately sized for your solar panels, especially when using 72-cell solar panels.
 Conversely, if you are powering a battery bank, one 60-cell solar panel alone may not provide enough voltage to charge the battery.

-When designing your solar energy system, there is a chance that choosing either 60-cell or 72-cell solar panels will be best for your needs.
-If you are strapped for available space for your system, like on a residential roof, van, or an RV, choosing 60-cell solar panels will help maximize the number of panels you can install.
-If you are not constrained by a small amount of usable space, it is important to weigh your options and choose the panel that is most efficient and affordable.
-After all, when installing solar the goal is always to maximize your budget and solar power potential!
+When designing your solar energy system, either 60-cell or 72-cell solar panels will be best for your needs.
+If you are strapped for space for your system, for example, on a residential roof, van, or an RV, choosing 60-cell solar panels will maximize the number of panels you can install.
+If you have space, weigh your options and choose the panel that is most efficient and affordable.
+After all, when installing solar, the goal is always to maximize your budget and solar power potential!

-We hope this article was able to provide some insight in choosing your solar panels.
-You can compare your options by browsing our selection of solar panels, or schedule a free consultation to discuss your project with a solar power expert.
+We hope we provided some insight into choosing your solar panels.
+You can compare your options by browsing our selection of solar panels or contact us to discuss your project with a solar power expert.